tobasummandal/global-dialogues/README.md

 *Note: These embedding files are included in `.gitignore` to prevent accidental commits.*

-### Data Files per Cadence
+### Data Files per Round

-Each cadence folder contains the following data files:
+Each round folder contains the following data files:

 #### Primary Analysis Files (Processed)